-The Company's corporate governance policies and procedures are available on the Company's website at https://www.redskyenergy.com.au/corporate.
+The Company's corporate governance policies and procedures are available on the Company's website at https://redskyenergy.com.au/corporate/corporate-governance/.

-It is noted that the Board does not consider that the Company will gain any benefit from individual Board committees (other than the audit committee) and that its resources would be better utilised in other areas as the Board is of the strong view that at this stage the experience and skill set of the current Board is sufficient to perform these roles.
+It is noted that the Board does not consider that the Company will gain any benefit from individual Board committees and that its resources would be better utilised in other areas as the Board is of the strong view that at this stage the experience and skill set of the current Board is sufficient to perform these roles.
 Under the Company's Board Charter, the duties that would ordinarily be assigned to individual committees are currently carried out by the full Board under the written terms of reference for those committees.